What States Are Southern? Complete Guide to Southern States in the US

 Map-American-English-Colonies

-In the course of the American Civil War, which extended from 1861 to 1865, a number of states decided to withdraw from the Union and established the coalition known as the Confederate States of America.
+During the American Civil War (1861-1865), some states withdrew from the Union and established the Confederate States of America.

 Most commonly, definitions of the South place their emphasis primarily on these states.
 The states that chose to depart from the Union were: